Would You Leave Joe Biden Alone With Trump?

 In all earnestness, I do think Donald Trump is an unusually weak incumbent.
 And it’s quite plausible to me that in our modern, polarized era, campaigns just don’t matter very much.
 So, maybe now that Democrats understand Trump really can win the presidency, they will mobilize behind any standard-bearer, no matter how bizarre his or her syntax.
 Meanwhile, low-information swing voters may never tune into the debates; or if they do, they may not take any exception to Biden’s stumbles.
 His aura of moderation, personal familiarity, and “return to normalcy” message may be more appealing to such Americans than his ineloquence is off-putting.

 But that strikes me as a needlessly risky bet to make, given the party’s myriad other options.
-Polling continues to indicate that, contrary to conventional pundit wisdom, Bernie Sanders is a formidable general election candidate.
+Polling continues to indicate that, contrary to conventional pundit wisdom, Bernie Sanders is a formidable general-election candidate.
 Elizabeth Warren’s favorability has steadily increased throughout the duration of her campaign, as has her standing against Trump in the polls.
 But if you are more moderate in your ideological sympathies, or nervous about nominating someone “too progressive,” there are plenty of sharper centrists you can back.
 Cory Booker is a gifted orator.
-Amy Klobuchar is good at winning soft Republican voters in the Midwest.
-Beto O’Rourke is quite tall.
+Amy Klobuchar is good at winning elections in the Midwest.
+Beto O’Rourke is tall.